-The American Red Cross strives to build strong and sustainable relationships with diverse communities in the National Capital Region.
+The American Red Cross strives to build strong and sustainable relationships with diverse communities in the Eastern North Carolina Region.
 Our volunteers, programs and services reach thousands of people with disaster preparedness materials and other lifesaving information.
 We also welcome invitations to serve Spanish-speaking communities.

-To effectively staff and support American Red Cross preparedness and outreach efforts, events received with less than 30 days’ notice cannot be fulfilled.
+To effectively staff and support American Red Cross preparedness and outreach efforts, events received with less than 30 days’ notice may not be fulfilled.
 We appreciate your understanding in ensuring that we plan for the best staffing and service for your event.
 All fees for participation must be waived.

 In our region, the American Red Cross offers the following event services and presentations.
-To make a request, please submit an online request by selecting the option below.
+To make a request, please SUBMIT AN ONLINE REQUEST.
 Still have questions?
-Please email us or call (703) 584-8444.
+Please email us or call (910) 512-3359.